Selenium Health Benefits

 In another 2009 study, investigators found that high levels of selenium in the bloodstream actually increased the risk of development of an aggressive form of prostate cancer in men who possessed a specific genetic variation (the “V” for the SOD2 gene).
 (Chan 2009)

-One study has suggested that selenium may reduce the risk of prostate cancer.
+One study on selenium health benefits has suggested that selenium may reduce the risk of prostate cancer.
 At the Arizona Cancer Center, researchers discovered that men who took 200 micrograms of selenium daily had a reduced risk of prostate, lung, and colorectal cancers as well as a reduced risk of death from these diseases.
 (Clark 1996)

 Selenium and High-Grade Prostatic Intraepithelial Neoplasia